monkalche/pumpfun-solana-prediction-market/README.md

 Smart Contract part is under private.
-If you wanna know about it, reach out me at Discord[https://discord.com/users/346173916710043650].
+If you wanna take a look at smart contract, reach out me at Discord[https://discord.com/users/346173916710043650].

 # 💊 Pump.Fun Smart Contract
 ## Overview